AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 The `<properties>` section of the parent POM defines several global properties that are important to the deployment of your project on an AEM instance such as user name/password, host name/port, etc.

 These properties are set up to deploy to a local AEM instance, as this is the most common build that developers will do.
 Notice there are properties to deploy to an author instance as well as a publish instance.
-This is also where the basic-auth credentials are set to authenticate with the AEM instance.
+This is also where the credentials are set to authenticate with the AEM instance.
 The default admin:admin credentials are used.

-These properties are setup so that they can be overridden when deploying to higher level environments.
+These properties are set up so that they can be overridden when deploying to higher level environments.
 In this way the POM files do not have to change, but variables like `aem.host` and `sling.password` can be overridden via command line arguments:

 ````
 mvn -PautoInstallPackage clean install -Daem.host=production.hostname -Dsling.password=productionpasswd